The Prowler (1951 film): Reception

 In a contemporary review, The New York Times noted "an impressive drama."

+The Brooklyn Eagle was highly complimentary in 1951: "'The Prowler' is intelligent, persuasive, and highly entertaining....Joseph Losey's unhurried but high-powered direction of the story maintains a continuous high level of interest....A great share of the credit for the unselfconscious honesty of the film goes to...Heflin and...Keyes in the leading roles."

-Film critic Dennis Schwartz liked the film, writing, "A neat noir thriller that has a slight variation on the Double Indemnity theme, this time it is the guy who is the seducer.
+Film critic Dennis Schwartz liked the film, writing in 2000: "A neat noir thriller that has a slight variation on the Double Indemnity theme, this time it is the guy who is the seducer.
 This is a Joseph Losey American film, made before his self-exile from the 1950s HUAC witch hunt days when he fled to England.
 It is the director's aim to highlight social issues and class differences.
 They will play a major role in the motif, adding to the usual noir ones of dark character and sexual misconduct.
 Dalton Trumbo, the blacklisted writer, is the uncredited co-writer of the script."

 Leonard Maltin awarded the film 3 out of a possible 4 stars, praising its camerawork and production design and calling the film "unusually nasty and utterly unpredictable".

 Eddie Muller listed it as one of his Top 25 Noir Films: "Silent producer John Huston's goodbye gift to wife Evelyn Keyes: a terrific role in a truly weird film.
 Dated by the pregnancy angle, but relentlessly compelling."

-The Prowler holds a 100% rating on Rotten Tomatoes based on 18 reviews.
+The Prowler holds a rare 100% rating on Rotten Tomatoes based on 18 reviews.